-There are three measurements that we look for:
+There are three measurements that are used:

 Height in feet, measured from the ground to the highest branch.
 There are many ways to measure the height of a tree.
 One of the easiest methods is to use a metal tape measure laid out on the ground near the tree or up against the tree to show either 10 (or 20) feet as a reference.
 Then, by using a thumb and index finger at arms-length and angled parallel to the tape measure on the ground, thumb and index finger, representing the known measure can be sized up against the tree to estimate the tree’s height.
 The number of lengths are then simply added up and multiplied by 10 (or 20) feet for the final score.